htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   Before, it would endlessly re-query the status of jobs that failed during submission to the LRMS behind ARC CE.
-  If ARC CE reports a job as FAILED because the job exited with a non-zero exit code, the *condor_gridmanager* now treats it as a successful execution.
+  If ARC CE reports a job as FAILED because the job exited with a non-zero exit code, the *condor_gridmanager* now treats it as completed.
   :jira:`1583`

 - Fixed a bug where values specified with **arc_rte** in the job's